d3040/the_beavers_hut/docs/source/salesforce/salesforce_admin.rst

 Trust
 ~~~~~

-In the `trust site <trust.salesforce.com>`_ you can view perormance data and get more information about how we secure your data.
+In the `trust site <trust.salesforce.com>`_ you can view performance data and get more information about how we secure your data.
 It also shows you any planned maintenance we'll be performing that might impact your access to Salesforce.
+It is Salesforce's website to provide transparency around service availability, performance, security, privacy, and compliance.
+Trust status gives you a quick and easy way to see if yoyur org performance has been affected so you can let your users know of any changes.

 Multitenancy
 ~~~~~~~~~~~~